 3. Find the Slope

 Most golf scorecards will have the course slope rating listed on them.
-If there isn’t one on the card, you should ask the person at the pro shop for the information to keep your information legit.
+If there isn’t one on the card, you should ask the person at the pro shop to keep your information up to date.

 The course slope should not be confused with the course rating.

-The rating is a number telling how difficult the course is for a scratch golfer.
-The slope is based upon people who play bogey golf.
+The rating tells how difficult the course is for a scratch golfer.
+The slope is based on people who play bogey golf.

 In Lehman’s terms, you typically score 18 strokes above par.
 So, a par-70 course would give a bogey golfer an average score of 88.

 The last step is to do the math, so get your calculator handy and let’s look at how to calculate handicap.

 First, use your adjusted score from Step 2 above and subtract the course rating.

 Take that difference and multiply it by 113.
 Finally, divide that number by the slope rating from Step 3.
 This will be your handicap.